Charge Susceptibility and Kubo Response in Hatsugai-Kohmoto-related Models: the f-sum rule

-which does not vanish in the long-wavelength limit.
-This discrepancy is a manifestation of the $\delta_{\mathbf{q}0}$ removable discontinuity in the Lindhard function discussed previously.
-This clearly shows that the $\mathbf{q}=0$ limit is subtle and will yield undesirable results\cite{guerci2024electrical} if incorrectly taken.
+which tends to a finite value.
+This discrepancy is a manifestation of the $\delta_{\mathbf{q}0}$ removable discontinuity in the density response function discussed previously.
+This is also observed in Ref.~\onlinecite{guerci2024electrical} where the subtlety of $\mathbf{q}=0$ limit is treated incorrectly and yields undesirable results.

 The $f$-sum rule is intrinsically linked to the definition of the current operator $\mathbf{j}(q)$ via the continuity equation \beq \comm{H}{\rho_\mathbf{q}} = \mathbf q \cdot \mathbf J (q) . \eeq In particular, it can be shown~\cite{mckay2024charge} using the continuity equation that the double commutator must be given by $q^2$ times the diamagnetic current defined via minimal coupling.
 Consequently, this non-traditional form of the $f$-sum rule would lead to a subtlety in defining the current operator, and also to a nonlocal diamagnetic current.
 We note that nonlocal diamagnetic currents have previously been considered to explain electrodynamics of strongly correlated metals, so this is not necessarily surprising\cite{la2019colloquium}.
 Regardless of this problem, it is possible to formulate the current operator that is well-defined in the long-wavelength limit, as shall be discussed in sec.(\ref{sec:current}).